|Pilot 1st Lt. Richard T. Otis, O-426420 (MIA / KIA) VT

 Recovery of Remains

-After the crash, the remains of Douglass and
+After the crash, the remains of two crew: Douglass and

 The wreckage of this B-26 is on a flat sandy bottom at a depth of 75' / 23m.
 The wreckage is scattered over a wide area and visibility is not great.
 The engines, main landing gear tires, fuselage and wing wreckage remain.
 Local dive operators have strung line to allow divers to tour the various pieces of wreckage in low visibility.